hyperionix/docs/content/guide/package-2.md

 Let's see what happened:
 1. Test loaded package "My Process Created".
 It means that the probe and all of its dependent hooks were loaded.
 2. The test tried to start two processes: `calc.exe` and `notepad.exe`
-3. The first attempt was successful because `calc.exe` is allowed to be run.
+3. The first attempt was successful because `calc.exe` is allowed to run.
-4. The second attempt was failed because our probe with blocking operation was loaded and according to it `notepad.exe` is forbidden process.
+4. The second attempt failed because it tried starting notepad.exe and our probe blocked it as it's a forbidden process.

-To block an operation the probe call `skipFunction` context method only when the correct file name was detected.
-This methods marks that for current execution context target function shouldn't be called.
+To block an operation the probe calls skipFunction when it detects a forbidden process name.
+This context method tells the hook to not call the actual hooked function.
+In this case this means the process will not be started if skipFunction is used.

 ```lua
   context:skipFunction()